bvbohnen/X4_Customizer/Documentation.md

    - Added a missing comma that cause index and extension folders to be ignored when looking for loose files.
    - Gui script window will now check for external changes to the script.
    - Script editor swapped to using tab and shift-tab for indentation.
+ * 1.10
+   - Added Gui option to save xml files from the VFS tab.